How to Send WhatsApp Messages from Arduino Uno R4 Wifi Board

 Source Code Explanation

-Before examining the complete source code, let's understand the program's operational logic.
+Before reviewing the complete sketch, here is the operational logic of this Arduino WhatsApp alert system.
 The Arduino continuously measures distance using the ultrasonic sensor, compares the reading against a configured threshold, and triggers a WhatsApp alert when an object comes too close.
 A cooldown timer prevents alert flooding by enforcing a minimum interval between consecutive alerts.

 The sketch begins by including the necessary libraries for WiFi connectivity and HTTPS communication: